Syracuse, NY Estate Planning Attorneys Protect Your Interests

 Providing personal, knowledgeable legal counsel to our clients

-At MCV Law, the attorneys take the time to get to know our clients and evaluate their needs and circumstances.
-We create a will or estate plan that ensures our clients’ hard-earned assets are distributed as they wish.
+At MCV Law, our estate planning attorneys take the time to get to know our clients and evaluate their needs and circumstances.
+We create a will or estate plan that helps to ensure that our client's hard-earned assets are distributed as they wish.

-Similarly the firm’s estate administration attorneys take great care in carrying out the provisions of a will or estate plan.
-We work with the executor and/or trustee to ensure an orderly estate administration that is compliant with the wishes of the decedent or the grantor of the trust.
+Similarly, the firm's estate administration attorneys take great care in carrying out the provisions of a will or estate plan.
+We work with the executor and/or trustee to ensure as orderly an estate administration as possible that is compliant with the wishes of the decedent or the grantor of the trust.